AndreasMadsen/cluster-vhost/README.md

 #cluster-vhost

-> cluster-vhost is a plugin to [cluster](http://learnboost.github.com/cluster/) there allow you to use as many virtual host domains as you which.
+> cluster-vhost is a module there allow you to use as many virtual host domains as you which.

-### Support for node 0.6.x
-> This module is currently only made for node 0.4.x, since there in 0.6.x was created a native cluster module.
->
+> It is often used in combination with the [cluster](http://nodejs.org/docs/latest/api/cluster.html) module but it is not required.
-> However the native cluster module isn't sophisticated enought to support easy vhost setup.
+> This module require node 0.7.0-pre or higher since the 0.6.0 cluster module isn't sophisticated enough.
-> I have made a [pull request](https://github.com/joyent/node/pull/2038) to node.js there make the native cluster module
-> a real module in my opinion.
-But since it contains API changes it won't be pulled in node.js version 0.6.x.
-> So as it seams now cluster-vhost won't support the latest version of node.js until 0.8.x.
->
-> **However if you have a geat thought about how to support vhost now, please tell me**.<br>

 ## Features
  - Ridiculously easy to use